skoolkid/skoolkit/sphinx/source/commands.rst

 * ``TraceHeader`` - the header to write in the trace log file (default: None)
 * ``TraceLine`` - the format of each line in the trace log file (default:
   ``F:{fr:0{fw}} C:{fc:05} I:{rr:05} ${pc:04X} {i}``)
+* ``TraceOperand`` - the prefix, byte format, and word format for the numeric operands of instructions in the trace log file, separated by commas (default:
+  ``$,02X,04X``); the byte and word formats are standard Python format specifiers for numeric values, and default to empty strings if not supplied

 ``TraceLine`` is a standard Python format string that recognises the following replacement fields: